Credentialed Transactions Developer Guide

 request field.

-The level of security in payer authentication is denoted by the two digit Electronic Commerce Indicator (ECI) that is assigned to the transaction.
-These digital values have text equivalents which are assigned to the
+The level of security in payer authentication is indicated by the two-digit e-commerce indicator (ECI) that is assigned to the transaction.
+These values have text equivalents that are assigned to the

 field.

-The American Express, Diners, Discover, UPI, and Visa card brands use 05, 06, and 07 digit values to express the authentication level for a 3-D Secure transaction.
+digit values to express the authentication level for a

 Text Values for ECI Values